 At Hayes Locums, we view our consultants as more than just recruiters.

-Instead, our consultants are fully-functioning support systems for the physicians they serve: helping them find assignments where they can thrive, celebrate their success and provide moral support during tough times.
+Instead, the consultants at our locum tenens agency are fully-functioning support systems for the physicians they serve: helping them find assignments where they can thrive, celebrate their success and provide moral support during tough times.
 They take the reins on assisting with administrative logistics so that physicians can focus on what matters most: taking care of patients.

-Each of our consultants goes through intensive, specialty-specific training—in fact, our team has been recognized as one of the top training departments in the country, in part due to the innovative twelve-week training program that was introduced in 2022.
+Each of the consultants at our locum agency goes through intensive, specialty-specific training—in fact, our team has been recognized as one of the top training departments in the country, in part due to the innovative twelve-week training program that was introduced in 2022.
 That means they are fully equipped to support you through every stage of the locums process: from your very first phone call, all the way through your first (or fortieth) assignment.

-Connect with your consultant to talk about what you want out of locums.
+Connecting to find out what you want out of locums

 The first step in the locums process is to connect with a consultant who is trained in your specific specialty.
 The purpose of this introductory call is so they can get to know you and answer any questions you might have about the locums process.